deutsch | français | español

 Rectifications by us are also rarely published, let alone inquired.

-5. It is true that the situation is escalating increasingly.
+Here is an example: during the tunnel eviction in 2012, the police press officer stated that the activist in the tunnel had kicked over supporting pillars and so brought in mortal danger the “helping” forces and himself.
+Later the police had to take that back.
+But the image of a “madman in the tunnel” stuck in the public perception. - It is true that the situation is escalating increasingly.
 Neither the police nor RWE with its security guards, nor the resistance as a whole are free of violence.
 However, we on our part are trying to protect the forest from deforestation – and by doing so some have to defend themselves against armed guards or police.
 But they use violence to secure the further destruction of the forest, the region and the climate.
 Of course it would be nice to be able to stop this superiority in a merely peaceful way.
 Most of our activities are concentrated indeed on a careful coexistence.

 But when we face the police and security guards in the forest, then the RWE message is: “Don’t stop our destruction, else our minions will beat you up!”